BraunPhilipp/pattern-js/README.md

 # Pattern.js

-### A lightweight jQuery plugin for pattern selection
+## General

-Pattern.js is a simple jQuery plugin that lets you select patterns and sizes.
+Pattern.js is a lightweight jQuery plugin that lets you select patterns, sizes and colors.
 The selected item is stored as an attribute in the parent object.
-The project was necessary to realize https://ricecase.com (a POD site that lets you edit any design).
+The project was necessary to realize https://ricecase.com (POD Editor).

 For instance in the case of `<div class="patterns" id="pattern" value="cat.jpg"></div>` the value `cat.jpg` represents the selected item and can be used for further processing.